manjuvee/testing1223/README copy.md

     ibm-cp-data-operator-catalog-89fc5 1/1 Running 0 42s
     ```

-5. Add the `IBM Cloud Pak for Automation` operators to the Openshift Operator Hub catalog
+5. Add the `IBM Automation Foundation` operators to the Openshift Operator Hub catalog

     **Note:** Consumers of ABP using the staging registry will use `image: cp.stg.icr.io/cp/abp-catalog:0.0.8` (where `0.0.8` is the sprint 8 driver tag)

     ```sh